Below you will find the recommended standard naming of various experimental contexts within the HRtree.

 Individuals whose gender identity is male and sex assigned at birth is also male.

-Individuals who identify as women but were assigned male at birth.
+Individuals who identify as female but were assigned male at birth.

-Individuals who identify as men but were assigned female at birth.
+Individuals who identify as male but were assigned female at birth.

 Nonbinary